Where in North Dakota Is Carmen Sandiego?: Reception

 Nansen expected the game to be in every North Dakota school that had a computer system, and for it to be as popular throughout the state's education system as the World and U.S.A. versions.
-Berrryman also saw the game's potential popularity outside North Dakota schools, commenting on its appeal to adults due to its agricultural, immigration, historical, and geographical content.
+Berryman also saw the game's potential popularity outside North Dakota schools, commenting on its appeal to adults due to its agricultural, immigration, historical, and geographical content.

-Where in North Dakota is Carmen Sandiego? ended up selling approximately 5,000 copies; mostly to North Dakota schools and was very popular within the state.
-With a total of 517 schools in the state (as of 2013), this equates to roughly 10 copies sold to each school.
+Where in North Dakota is Carmen Sandiego? ended up selling approximately 5,000 copies, mostly to North Dakota schools, and was very popular within the state.
 The game was used in the Grand Forks GATE program as well as in other classrooms, generally by fifth and sixth graders.
 However, very few copies made it outside of North Dakota; in these cases they were generally people with connections to North Dakota such as grandchildren of North Dakotan residents.

 Contemporary reviews

 InCider was puzzled by the specificity of the game.
 When listing the locations of various Carmen Sandiego games, it added that the imposter was also "in North Dakota, of all places".
 The Minot Daily News described the game as "special software".
 The Grand Forks Herald expressed surprise that there was "even" a North Dakotan game, though the writer commented that it succeeded in teaching geography in a palatable way and in developing research skills.
 Joseph P. Karwoski of Computerist! said the NDDC did a "great job" creating a "fantastic learning tool", and hoped other states followed suit.
 The game was worthy enough for a softkey to be published in Computerist!.